ConsumerDataStandardsAustralia/infosec/slate/source/index.html.md

 ## 8.2.
 Claims
 The following [normal](https://openid.net/specs/openid-connect-core-1_0.html#NormalClaims) **[OIDC]** claims MUST be supported.
 This list includes, but is not limited to, **[OIDC]** [standard claims](https://openid.net/specs/openid-connect-core-1_0.html#StandardClaims) :

 - `sub`: [Pairwise Pseudonymous Identifier (PPID)](#identifiers) for the End-User at the Data Holder.
 - `acr`: Authentication Context Class Reference.
 MUST contain a valid [ordinal LoA value](#ordinal-loa).
--  `amr`: Authentication Methods References.
 - `auth_time`: Time when the End-User authentication occurred.
 Its value is a JSON number representing the number of seconds from 1970-01-01T00:00:00Z to the UTC `auth_time`.
 - `name`: End-User's full name in displayable form including all name parts.
 - `given_name`: Given name(s) or first name(s) of the End-User.
 - `family_name`: Surname(s) or last name(s) of the End-User.
 - `updated_at`: Time the End-User's information was last updated.
 Its value is a JSON number representing the number of seconds from 1970-01-01T00:00:00Z to the UTC `updated_at` time.

 The following **[VOT]** claims MAY be supported: